 Across the country, people have become unwilling to ignore the obviousness unfairness that infects the death penalty.
 Last week, Washington admitted the truth about its death penalty.
 It’s time for North Carolina to do the same.

-the more you know about a defendant, the less likely you are to support his or her execution; the more you know about the criminal justice system, the less likely you are to support anyone's execution
+the more you know about a person, the less likely you are to support their execution; the more you know about the criminal justice system, the less likely you are to support anyone's execution